Welcome to today's edition of the Rush 24-7 podcast.

 And the way I would put it is the establishment decided to go out to dinner last night.

-Obama took uh McCain and Lindsey Graham and some others went out to dinner.
+Obama took McCain and Lindsey Graham and some others, went out to dinner.

 By the way, Obama's motorcade, I want you to keep this in mind when you realize that they shut down White House tours.

-All of these children who for years have been saying, Mommy, mommy, I want to go see where the president is.
+All of these children who for years have been saying, Mommy, mommy, I want to go see where the president lives.

-Can I do the white house, spring break or summer vacation?
+Can I do the White House for a spring break or summer break?

-So the kids these days get everything they want.
+So the kids these days are getting everything they want.

-Mom said sure, and they set it up, they call local Congress and set it up.
+They call local congress and set it up.

 And when it was their turn to go, the White House tours are shut down because of the sequester.